Darkhogg/polyethylene/README.md

 - The function `func` will be called with each element as argument until it returns a falsy value.
 - The function will not be called again after the first falsy value is returned.
 - If `func` is not a function, an exception is thrown.

+#### `#slice(start, end)`

+Yields the elements that are between positions `start` (inclusive) and `end` (exclusive).
+If `start` or `end` are negative, they refer to positions before the end, instead of from the start.

+This operation is intended to reflect the same resultd as `Array#slice` would, any deviations (other than the fact this method doesn't allow for missing arguments) is to be considered a bug.

+- If `start` is negative or not an integer, an exception is thrown.
+- If `end` is negative or not an integer, an exception is thrown.

+> **Note**: This operation works similar to `takeLast` and `dropLast` when its
+> arguments are negative, and the warining given on those methods apply here,
+> both the ones about buffering *and* yielding delays.

 #### `#filter(func = ID)`